themartiancompany/crash-bash/README.md

   libcrash-bash
 ```

-An HTTP Github mirror of the recipe published there
+A censorable HTTP Github mirror of the recipe published there
 is hosted on
 [libcrash-bash-ur](
   https://github.com/themartiancompany/libcrash-bash-ur).